m2ux/tss_demo/README.md

-# CGGMP21 Threshold Signature Implementation
+# CGGMP21 ECDSA Threshold Signature Demo

 A Rust demo implementation of the CGGMP21 threshold signature scheme for secure distributed signing operations.